 WPS Teacher Excellence and Leadership Development Program

-WPS Teacher Excellence and Leadership Development Program was developed in 2012, and kicked off in January 2013.
+WPS Teacher Excellence and Leadership Development Programwas developed in 2012, and kicked off in January 2013.
 The program is aimed at developing, identifying, celebrating and rewarding WPS’s most expert teachers.
 It is conducted as a mini-graduate school course that enhances faculty members’ acquisition and utilization of the knowledge essential to becoming an expert learning specialist at WPS.
 Those faculty members that achieve this most expert level have been eligible for future leadership roles as well as received a monetary bonus.
 The initiative is open to any staff member who has completed at least two years at WPS.
 Throughout the year participants have been provided with relevant readings, participated in bi-monthly workshops and discussions, and worked to expertly incorporate knowledge into practice.
-To date, 27 faculty members have successfully completed the program, eight of them have been promoted to leadership roles (including three in the opening of WPSNJ), and 15 participants are currently enrolled this year.
+To date, 79 faculty members have successfully completed the program, 23 of them have been promoted to leadership roles, and 14 participants are currently enrolled this year.